Minke Bisschops: Career

 Bisschops represents the Netherlands at international competitions.
-She ran a personal best time of 11.35 for the 100 metres in the heats of the 2021 European Athletics U20 Championships in Tallinn, Estonia in August 2021.
+She ran a personal best time of 11.35 for the 100 metres in the heats of the 2021 European Athletics U20 Championships in Tallinn, Estonia in August 2021, to move to second on the Dutch U20 all-time list at the distance behind only Dafne Schippers.
 At that championships Bisschops won the silver medal in the 200 metres.

 She competed at the 2022 World Athletics Championships in the 4 × 100 metres relay event in Eugene, Oregon.
 She also competed at the 2022 European Athletics Championships in Munich.